JLC0DER/JLC0DER/README.md

 ## The bridge I build on

 I don't sit inside a single discipline.
-I connect them — from the business problem all the way down to the running system.
+I connect them, from the business problem all the way down to the running system.

 <p align="center">
   <img src="assets/bridge.svg" alt="Business to UX to AI to Engineering" width="860"/>